Supplementary Cementitious Materials

 Fly Ash – a fine, powdery material composed mostly of silica resulting from the combustion of finely ground coal in a boiler and being drafted by the off-gases into a dust collector.

-Bottom Ash – a coarse, angular ash particle that is too large to be carried up into the off-gases, so it drops to the bottom of the coal furnace.
+Bottom Ash – a coarse, angular ash particle that is too large to be carried up into the off-gases, so it drops to the bottom of the coal-fired furnace.

-Power plants benefit from the revenue of the sale of coal ash that meets specifications for use as a pozzolanic additive in the preparation of ready-mix concrete.
+Power plants benefit from the sale of coal ash that meets specifications for use as a pozzolanic additive in the preparation of ready-mix concrete.
 However, excess unsold ash is sluiced and ponded and later land-filled, creating a negative environmental impact.
-Stricter regulations on water pollution and diminution in the production of fresh fly ash due to closures of coal fired power plants has created the need to reprocess ponded and landfilled ash into a salable product.
+Stricter regulations on water pollution and the diminution in the production of fresh fly ash due to the closures of coal-fired power plants have created the need to reprocess ponded and landfilled ash into a salable product.

 Ground Granulated Blast-Furnace Slag (GGBFS)

 GGBFS is a byproduct of iron ore smelting in a blast furnace.
-It consists of silicates and aluminosilicates, the chemical composition depends on the composition of the iron ore, while the physical properties depend on the cooling process.
+It consists of silicates and aluminosilicates, the chemical composition depends on the composition of the impurities in the iron ore, while the physical properties depend on a quick cooling process to produce an amorphous glass mineral structure.
 Slag cement is produced when GBFS is ground very fine to partially replace Portland cement, resulting in the following advantages:

 - Increase sulfate resistance.